lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Let’s get familiar with the requirements.

+The zones are selected in the first step.

+There are two possible choices: all zones or just the first one.

+Then, we ask the customer to choose a tariff: the regular one of the one for students.

+In most of he cases, the order is done.
+We show a screen with a “thank you” message that, when closed, allows to place a new order.

+However, if the customer ordered a student ticket valid in all zones, there’s an additional step asking about the means of transport they want to use: all of them or just the buses.

+So, to sum it up:

 There’s a screen to make a choice.

 There’s another screen to make a choice.